 delay time between replaying Run VRU scripts also has an impact.

-reporting can have a significant effect on Logger and Rogger
+reporting can have a significant effect on Logger and Rogger processing due to

 As VRU script

 complexity increases with features such as database queries, the load placed on

 the IP IVR Server and the Router also increases.
 There is no good rule or

 benchmark to characterize the Unified IP IVR performance when used

 for complex scripting, complex database queries, or transaction-based usage.